inmanta/inmanta-core/docs/model_developers/modules.rst

 A v1 module is a module that is not packaged and published to a pip index but is solely distributed via git.
 V1 modules are installed on the fly by the compiler and can be found in the project's `libs` directory.
 Any changes you make to the module source in the `libs` dir will be reflected in the next compile.
-To set up your development environment simply run a compile against a project that imports the desired modules.
+If you need to be able to make changes to multiple modules simultaneously, the simplest way to set up your development environment is to create a project that imports the desired modules, then run a compile against it.
+Alternatively, you can manually clone the module repos.

-TODO: above section is not fully clear: it assumes a project is used, make sure to update this in line with sections below

 v2 modules
 ^^^^^^^^^^